What Is Pericardial Mesothelioma?

 The following tests can help to diagnose pericardial mesothelioma.
 If a doctor makes a pericardial mesothelioma diagnosis before the cancer has spread, patients may have a better overall health outlook.

-Doctors first turn to imaging scans to detect fluid buildup around the heart and to determine if tumors are present.
+Doctors often use imaging scans first to detect fluid buildup around the heart and to determine if tumors are present.

 Doctors may use the following imaging tests to make a pericardial mesothelioma diagnosis: